acubed3/Ising-Graphons/README.md

 All these datasets can be proccessed in any library, which can read `*.csv`, like `pandas`

 ## Monte-Carlo simulations

-* Details of simulations are described in `*.pdf` file in this repo
 * All the simulations can be done with help of Jupyter notebook (`*.ipynb` file)